Testosterone Levels: How to Boost Naturally in Pakistan

 9. Lose Belly Fat (The Testosterone Killer)

-Fat loss strategies that protect testosterone:
+Fat-loss tactics that protect testosterone:

 10. Cut Sugar, Alcohol, and Processed Foods

-These three categories actively suppress testosterone:
+These three actively suppress testosterone:

 Sugar